MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-1-General-Regulations-Under-Commodity-Exchange-Act/subjectgroup-ECFR0b7db1d7cacc538-Customers-Money-Securities-Property/section-1.20.md

 (c) *Limitation on the holding of futures customer funds outside of the United States.* A futures commission merchant may hold futures customer funds with a depository outside of the United States only in accordance with § 1.49.

-(d) *Written acknowledgment from depositories.* (1) A futures commission merchant must obtain a written acknowledgment from each bank, trust company, derivatives clearing organization, or futures commission merchant prior to or contemporaneously with the opening of an account by the futures commission merchant with such depositories; *provided, however,* that a written acknowledgment need not be obtained from a derivatives clearing organization that has adopted and submitted to the Commission rules that provide for the segregation of futures customer funds in accordance with all relevant provisions of the Act and the rules and orders promulgated thereunder.
+(d) *Written acknowledgment from depositories.*(1) A futures commission merchant must obtain a written acknowledgment from each bank, trust company, derivatives clearing organization, or futures commission merchant prior to or contemporaneously with the opening of an account by the futures commission merchant with such depositories; *provided, however,* that a written acknowledgment need not be obtained from a derivatives clearing organization that has adopted and submitted to the Commission rules that provide for the segregation of futures customer funds in accordance with all relevant provisions of the Act and the rules in this chapter, and orders promulgated thereunder, and in such cases, the requirements set forth in paragraphs (d)(3) through (6) of this section shall not apply to the futures commission merchant.

 (2) The written acknowledgment must be in the form as set out in appendix A to this part.